bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Train-Test-Model.markdown

     * average blood pressure,
     * six blood serum measurements.

-__Warning__ Features are normalized, that is they are rescaled to have mean equal to zero and standard variation equal to 1.
-Thats, for example, why `body mass index` can be negative.
+__Warning__ Features are _standarized_.
+We will explain what exactly it means another time.
+Shortly it means that they are rescaled to have mean equal to zero and standard variation equal to 1.
+That is why, for example, `body mass index` can be negative.

-You can get more info by calling the following function.
+You can get more info about data by calling `diabetes.DESCR`.

 ```python